This is for:Developer

 A Recommender System predicts the likelihood that a user would prefer an item.
 There are several ways of deriving that preference and modern-day systems rely on algorithms and the power of machine learning to process the massive volumes of data and calculate findings.
 These are the core elements in a system that attempts to learn patterns in the product catalog, viewing, and buying behavior.
 These patterns create recommendations tailored to the visitor and the moment in the journey.

 Our algorithms are based on both collaborative filtering and log likelihood ratio.
-There are advantages and disadvantages to using both algorithms, which we won’t go into here, but you will note that a number of our composite strategies employ collaborative filtering as the default and log likelihood ratio as the first fallback.
+There are advantages and disadvantages to using both algorithms, which we won’t go into here, but you’ll note that a number of our composite strategies employ collaborative filtering as the default and log likelihood ratio as the first fallback.

 cf_viewed or collaborative filtering.